 “Finding and Using Images, Maps and Video” MU Journalism Library

-The Accrediting Council on Education in Journalism and Mass Communications requires that, irrespective of their particular specialization, all graduates should be aware of certain core values and competencies and be able to:
+As a student of the Missouri School of Journalism, you are expected to be aware of certain core values and competencies.
+Specifically, the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) requires that, irrespective of their particular specialization, all graduates should be able to:

 The convergence capstone class gives you an opportunity to demonstrate mastery in each of these areas.